david-sling/mimic-react-native/README.md

 # mimic-react-native

-> Used to mimic react-native components in react-dom
+Used to mimic react-native components in react-dom

+Click [here](https://www.npmjs.com/package/mimic-react-native) to see in npmjs.com

 ### Under Development